HandsomeYingyan/HandsomeMod/README.md

 - Make Luci more simpier to use.

-- Make Mainline Kernel More Friendly To Old Mips Device.
+- Make Mainline Kernel More Friendly To IOT Device.

 - Make Hardware Hacking More Friendly In Openwrt.

 - Closed Source Binary Driver Feeds For Mainline Kernel(Like qca-wifi or mtk-sdk-openwrt).

-- Lighttpd Support for Luci.

-- Build Guide In WSL.

 - A lightweight HandsomeMod Graphics Layer(non-free right now).